SalesLoft/deskjockey/README.md

 These are the fields taken in:
 - `name` - The requester's name.
 - `email` - The requester's email address.
-- `category` - (optional) The ID of the help center category to limit your searches to.
+- `label_names` - (optional) The label name attached to the articles you want to limit your searches to.
 - `fields` - (optional) A object of custom fields to set on the ticket.
 The key is the ID of the field, and the value is the value.